Theodosius I: Theodosian decrees

 According to The Cambridge Ancient History, the Theodosian Law Code is a set of laws, originally dated from Constantine to Theodosius I, that were gathered together, organized by theme, and reissued throughout the empire between 389 and 391.
-Jill Harries and Ian S. Wood explain that, in their original forms, these laws were created by different emperors and governors to resolve the issues of a particular place at a particular time.
+Jill Harries explains that, in their original forms, these laws were created by different emperors and governors to resolve the issues of a particular place at a particular time.
 They were not intended as general laws.
 Local politics and culture had produced divergent attitudes, and as a result, these laws present a series of conflicting opinions: for example, some laws called for the complete destruction of the temples and others for their preservation.
 French historian of Antiquity, Philippe Fleury, observes that Ammianus Marcellinus says this legal complexity produced corruption, forgery of rescripts, falsified appeals, and costly judicial delays.

 The Theodosian Law Code has long been one of the principal historical sources for the study of Late Antiquity.
 Gibbon described the Theodosian decrees, in his Memoires, as a work of history rather than jurisprudence.
 Brown says the language of these laws is uniformly vehement, and penalties are harsh and frequently horrifying, leading some historians, such as Ramsay MacMullen, to see them as a 'declaration of war' on traditional religious practices.
 It is a common belief the laws marked a turning point in the decline of paganism.

 Yet, many contemporary scholars such as Lepelly, Brown and Cameron, question the use of the Code, a legal document, not an actual historical work, for understanding history.
 One of many problems with using the Theodosian Code as a record of history is described by archaeologists Luke Lavan and Michael Mulryan.
 They explain that the Code can be seen to document "Christian ambition" but not historic reality.
 The overtly violent fourth century that one would expect to find from taking the laws at face value is not supported by archaeological evidence from around the Mediterranean.